Arugula, Eruca vesicaria, is a leafy salad green in the Brassicaceae family that also includes broccoli, cabbage, cauliflower, kale, and Swiss chard.

 Garlic Barrier is available from Arbico Organics in quart-bottles of concentrate for dilution with water before use.

-And finally, in the case of a severe infestation, you may want to try Monterey Garden Insect Spray.
+In the case of a severe infestation, you may want to try Monterey Garden Insect Spray.

 This product is a broad-spectrum, organic pesticide containing spinosad derived from Saccharopolyspora spinosa, a naturally-occurring soil bacterium toxic to a number of pests, including caterpillars, crickets, grasshoppers, leaf miners, and thrips.